giper45/git-shrink/README.md

 ```
 git clone https://github.com/giper45/git-shrink.git
 ```
-Then copy
+Then copy   in your repo in order to use

+## Destroy max size objects in you repo

+Run :
 ```
 sh check_git.sh numObj
 ```

-give a list of top size numObj objects in your repo (default numObj = 10 ).
+It gives a list of top size numObj objects in your repo (default numObj = 10 ).

 In order to delete all unused objects in a repo:
 * copy check_git.sh and remove_git.sh in the repo to clean .